michael-spengler/fairness/README.md

 ### Universal Basic Income
 The time might be right to leverage potential synergies with [democracy.earth](https://democracy.earth/), [Proof of Humanity](https://www.proofofhumanity.id/), etc.

+## Rogue Ideas to Fill the Treasury & Boost the Price
+We might introduce [RVLTStreetBets](https://www.reddit.com/r/RVLTStreetBets/) to promote flows like:

+1. buy long derivate on CULT or RVLT (to hedge against actors who want to exploit us playing "poker" with open hands (at the CULT family table))
+2. community sell CULT or RVLT to lower the price
+3. increase leverage (see 1.)
+4. community buyback
+5. close the long derivate position (see 1.)

+I made the experience that students love to explore mechanisms by exploring things like [Real Life Thrillers](https://github.com/michael-spengler/distributed-ledger-technology-hands-on-lecture/blob/main/fun-facts/real-life-thrillers.md).
+In this respect I would find it great, if we could collect many more rogue ideas to fill the treasury & boost the price.
+Exploring and establishing those mechanisms further will be highly educational for people and beneficial for the cult imo. ...
+It's like the many turning the tide :) I love that.

 ## Supporting the Distributedness of our Movement
 ### Welcome Present CULT & RVLT
 In order to give people the chance to have a good starting position when it comes to [CULT](https://coinmarketcap.com/currencies/cult-dao) & [RVLT](https://coinmarketcap.com/currencies/revolt-2-earn) and in order to increase the distributedness of our movement, we have provided a [welcome present feature for CULT](https://cultdao-ecosystem.eth.limo/) and a [welcome present feature for RVLT](https://rvlt-ecosystem.eth.limo/).